 A review of readily available regulatory databases did not identify active or closed hazardous materials cleanup cases within the proposed trail alignment.
 One open hazardous materials cleanup case was identified within 0.25 mile of the project alignment.
 McClellan Square Cleaners, located at 10477 South De Anza Boulevard 0.2 mile west of the project alignment, was the subject of a 2010 Phase I Environmental Site Assessment (ESA).
 The Phase I ESA identified perchloroethylene (PCE) and volatile organic compounds (VOCs) at depths of 15 feet below ground surface that exceeded regulatory screening levels.
 Subsequent investigations estimated the horizontal extent of contamination to be 60 feet north, 60 feet south, and 80 feet east of the contamination site.
 This contamination is not expected to extend within the project alignment, which is located approximately 1,000 feet east of McClellan Square Cleaners.
-The maximum depth of excavation for the project would be nine feet below ground surface for the installation of foundations for the proposed removable split rail fence posts.
+The maximum depth of excavation for the project would be nine feet below ground surface for the installation of foundations for the project removable split rail fence posts.

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: 1) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
-2) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
-3) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
-4) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, will it create a significant hazard to the public or the environment?
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: 1) Create a significant hazard to the public environment through the routine transp or disposal of hazardous materials? c or the ort, use, 2) Create a significant hazard to the public environment through reasonably forese upset and accident conditions involving release of hazardous materials into the environment? c or the eable g the 3) Emit hazardous emissions or handle had or acutely hazardous materials, substant waste within one-quarter mile of an ext proposed school? zardous ces, or sting or 4) Be located on a site which is included of hazardous materials sites compiled p to Government Code Section 65962.5 a a result, will it create a significant haza on a list oursuant and, as rd to $\boxtimes$

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: 5) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, result in a safety hazard or excessive noise for people residing or working in the project area?
-6) Impair implementation of, or physically interfere with, an adopted emergency response plan or emergency evacuation plan?
-7) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
-Im Impact HAZ-1: The project would not create a significant hazard to the public or the environment through routine transport, use, or disposal of hazardous materials.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Woul ld the project: 5) 1 1 2 0 0 0 For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, result in a safety hazard or excessive noise for people residing or working in the project area?
+6) 1 i Impair implementation of, or physically interfere with, an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ 7) 1 i Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? $\boxtimes$

+Impact HAZ-1: The project would not create a significant hazard to the public or the environment through routine transport, use, or disposal of hazardous materials.
 (Less than Significant Impact)